jampp/geeks/_src/_posts/2019-01-03-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 some of these have tons of documentation and bugs, which means changing small details requires a lot of manual labor.

-A detailed README with example plots and it’s corresponding code goes a long way to improve user experience.
-Below you can find the promised examples with before and after results.
+A detailed README with example plots and its corresponding code goes a long way to improve user experience.

 ![ readme screenshot ]({{site.url}}/assets/images/jplotlib/readme.png){: .center-image }